cdown/habitual/README.md

-`habits` is a simple application to send reminders for things which are on a fixed, repeated schedule.
+`habitual` is a simple application to send reminders for things which are on a fixed, repeated schedule.

-You can tell `habits` which application to use using `--exec`.
+You can tell `habitual` which application to use using `--exec`.
 The default is `notify-send`.
 The application should take one argument -- the name of the reminder.
 If you need to pass more, create a wrapper script and call that.
 The default is `notify-send`, but you may want to send to other services like